 According to Whitehead, primary feelings may be physical, conceptual, or transmuted.
 ‘Hybrid physical feelings’ combine physical and conceptual feelings.
 Simple physical and conceptual feelings may be integrated to form complex feelings.
 Purely physical feelings may be transmuted into conceptual feelings, and hybrid feelings may be transmuted into purely physical feelings.
 Actual occasions may be the objective data of physical feelings, while eternal objects may be the objective data of conceptual feelings.

-Whitehead also explains that entities (or occasions) may be classified as either primary or hybrid.
-Primary entities include: 1) actual entities, and 2) pure potentials (eternal objects).
-Hybrid entities include: 1) feelings, and 2) propositions.5
+Whitehead also explains that entities or occasions may be classified as primary or hybrid.
+Primary entities include: actual entities, and pure potentials (eternal objects).
+Hybrid entities include: feelings and propositions.5

-Whitehead’s ‘philosophy of organism’ may be described as a metaphysical pluralism, in that he sees reality as consisting of a multiplicity of actual entities.
-On the other hand, the 'philosophy of organism' may also be described as a metaphysical monism, in that Whitehead defines prehension as a mode of analysis which can be applied to every actual entity.
+Whitehead’s ‘philosophy of organism’ may be described as a metaphysical pluralism, insofar as he views reality as consisting of a multiplicity of actual entities.
+On the other hand, it may also be described as a metaphysical monism, insofar as he defines prehension as a mode of analysis that can be applied to every actual entity.

 Whitehead says that prehensions are not atomic.6 Prehensions are physical or mental representations of actual entities.
 Objects of prehension may also include eternal objects, propositions, and the nexus of relations between conceptual objects.